MarekPieta/fw-nrfconnect-nrf/doc/nrf/external_comp/bt_fast_pair.rst

 ****************

 The :ref:`bt_fast_pair_provision_script` is required to generate the provisioning data for the device.
-The script is automatically called by the build system in typical scenarios.
+The script is automatically called by the build system when building with Fast Pair in the |NCS|.
-See the :ref:`ug_bt_fast_pair_provisioning_script_triggers` section for details.

 Terms and licensing
 *******************